Tangy and delicious, pickled garlic is a versatile treat that can be used in a variety of dishes or alone as a snack.

 Garlic can discolor while pickling, but it is still safe to eat.
 Minerals in tap water, iodine in table salt, or excessive exposure to sunlight can all cause garlic to turn blue.
 To avoid this use pickling salt, which is iodine free, distilled water, and store in the refrigerator.

 What to do with pickled garlic?

-Pickled garlic is easy to make at home and can be enjoyed as a simple snack, or added to your favorite dishes as a flavor booster.
-Try mincing it and adding to egg salad, German cucumber salad, mixing with sauerkraut, or to brighten up charred corn salad.
-It is best added to your favorite cold dishes so the bright flavor isn’t cooked out.
+Refrigerator pickled garlic is easy to make at home and can be enjoyed as a simple snack, added to charcuterie boards, or a little bit added to your favorite dishes as a flavor booster.
+Try mincing it and adding this flavorful garlic to salad dressings, egg salad, German cucumber salad, mixing with sauerkraut, or a great addition to my charred corn salad.
+It is best added to your favorite cold dishes so the bright flavor isn't cooked out.

 Can this recipe be used for canning?

-Garlic is not a suitable vegetable for canning.
-Its low ph requires a pressure canner to process properly, however, doing so will cook most of the flavor out of the cloves, defeating the purpose.
+Garlic is not a suitable vegetable for canning because it is a low acid food.
+Its low ph requires a pressure canner to process jars properly, however, doing so will cook most of the flavor out of the cloves, defeating the purpose.
 This recipe is best used for strictly for refrigerator pickling.
 Read more about safe storage of garlic here.

 Easy Pickling Recipes